On this page

 • your proposed menu.

-Apply to register a food business
+Apply to establish a food business

 We will review your application to check that it complies with the standards of the Code.
 We’ll contact you within 14 days of receiving your application if we need more information.